cannmirror/pto-isa/kernels/manual/fa/a2a3/README.md

   - **Overlap mechanisms & tuning knobs:**
     - `qkPreloadNum` lets cube pipeline run ahead producing QK tiles for future S1 tiles.
-    - `PV_GTN_BUFFERS` controls how many global buffers are used to store intermediate qk/pv outputs; increasing it enables more producer/consumer decoupling.
+    - `qkp_tile_fifo_size` sets the qk/p FIFO depth (derived as `1 + qkPreloadNum`) for producer/consumer overlap.
+    - `pv_tile_fifo_size` mirrors the qk FIFO depth for PV tiles so PV production can overlap with GU.
     - Synchronization uses lightweight device flags to minimize stalls; prefer more asynchronous overlap (larger preload, more buffers) when UB permits.

-  ### 4. Multicore task split, tiling and load balancing (TODO)
+  ### 4. Multicore task split, tiling and load balancing

   - **Multicore tiling and work distribution:**
-    - For BNSD (Batch, no-of-Head, Seqlen, HEAD_SIZE) QKV input, with intermediate QK(S0,S1) during computation, since S1 is the reduce axis, multi-core tiling should be split base on (B,N,S/Cube-S0), while in Flash-decoding case, since (B,N,S/Cube-S0) is small multi-core tiling could split in S1 axis and each core keeping partial O and have another kernel to do final GU.
+    - For BNSD (Batch, no-of-Head, Seqlen, HEAD_SIZE) QKV input, with intermediate QK(S0,S1) during computation, since S1 is the reduce axis, multi-core tiling should be split base on (B,N,S/Cube-S0), while in Flash-decoding case, since (B,N,S/Cube-S0) is small multi-core tiling could split in S1 axis (TODO) and each core keeping partial O and have another kernel to do final GU.
+The intermediate fifo buffers in case of a very large S0 > Max-no-of-physical-cores (which is 25 in A2/A3) introduce a wastage and uncessary of L2 cache write back it could be optimized base on core id (TODO)

   - **Load balancing guidance:**
-    - Consider the compution sparity when casual attention mask (TODO) applied, mulit-core tiling also need to take core unbalanced loading along the S0 axis.
+    - Consider the compution sparity when casual attention mask applied (TODO), mulit-core tiling also need to take core unbalanced loading along the S0 axis, current appoarch is base on multi-block launchng with block num > physical no of core for large S0.
+More appoarches we could explorer later.